Big Pigeon in Southwest Iowa

 † Hansen, Arnt Billy, SN O-165735, US Navy, US Naval Academy class of 1943, Pott.
 Co.

-• Destroyer USS Leary (DD 158), Task Group 21.14, formed around the Escort Carrier USS Card (CVE 11); German reconnaissance aircraft spotted the task group in the North Atlantic on 24 Dec 1943 and the submarine wolfpack Borkum was ordered to attack; KIA 24 Dec 1943 at 45N, 22W, ~ 700 miles NE of Azores; submarine U-275 torpedoed and sank Leary; 97 dead, 59 survivors; Battle of the Atlantic; BNR.
+• destroyer USS Leary (DD 158), Task Group 21.14, formed around the Escort Carrier USS Card (CVE 11); German reconnaissance aircraft spotted the task group in the North Atlantic on 24 Dec 1943 and the submarine wolfpack Borkum was ordered to attack; KIA 24 Dec 1943 at 45N, 22W, ~ 700 miles NE of Azores; submarine U-275 torpedoed and sank Leary; 97 dead, 59 survivors; BNR.

 † Heckman, Gail Wayne, SN 620-18-37, US Navy, Cass Co.

-• US Navy Armed Guard on SS Topa Topa enroute from Port of Spain, Trinidad in the Caribbean to Takoradi in today's Ghana, Africa; KIA 29 Aug 1942 350 miles N of Cayenne, French Guinea; Topa Topa sunk by two torpedoes from German uboat U-66; 18 crew & seven armed guards died, abt 35 survived; Battle of the Atlantic; BNR.
+• US Navy Armed Guard on SS Topa Topa enroute from Port of Spain, Trinidad in the Caribbean to Takoradi in today's Ghana, Africa; KIA 29 Aug 1942 350 miles N of Cayenne, French Guinea; Topa Topa sunk by two torpedoes from submarine U-66; 18 crew & seven armed guards died, around 35 survived; BNR.

 † Keat, Harry Martin, SN 101-67-78, US Navy, Carroll Co.

-• US Navy Armed Guard on tanker SS Gulfoil; KIA 17 May 1942 in Gulf of Mexico ~75 miles SW of Mississippi delta; Gulfoil sunk by torpedoes from German submarine U-506; of 40 men on board, ~19 survived; Battle of the Atlantic; BNR.
+• US Navy Armed Guard on tanker SS Gulfoil; KIA 17 May 1942 in Gulf of Mexico ~75 miles SW of Mississippi delta; Gulfoil sunk by torpedoes from submarine U-506; of 40 men on board, around 19 survived; BNR.

 † McLaurin, William Harold, SN 317408, US Merchant Marine, Crawford & Shelby Cos.

-• Tanker USS Atlantic Sun radio officer; d.
-15 Feb 1943 in North Atlantic, 150 miles off Cape Race, Newfoundland; Atlantic Sun torpedoed and sunk by German submarine U-607, one survivor; Battle of the Atlantic; BNR.
+• motor tanker Atlantic Sun radio officer, convoy ON-167, Reyklavik, Iceland to New York; d.
+15 Feb 1943 in North Atlantic 150 miles off Cape Race, Newfoundland; Atlantic Sun torpedoed and sunk by German submarine U-607; one survivor taken as a prisoner

 † Peterson, Jack, SN 321-78-55, US Navy, Shelby Co.